marktext/marktext/docs/IMAGE_UPLOADER_CONFIGRATION.md

 ##### SM.MS

-No need to config, it's free uploading service, thanks!
+No need to config, it's a free uploading service up-to 5MB, thanks!

 ##### GitHub